-"Subsidiary" means any subsidiary within the meaning of Article 6 of the Belgian Companies Code.
+"Subsidiary" means any subsidiary within the meaning of Article 1:15 of the Belgian Code of Companies and Associations.

 "TARGET Business Day" means a day (other than a Saturday or Sunday) on which the TARGET System is operating for the settlement of payments in euro.